"There is no substitute for experience"

 live sound reinforcement services

-small & medium mobile sound systems
+temporary and mobile sound systems

 Public Address system applications